 Some of the best candidates for a breast reconstructive surgery are those who find dissatisfaction with their current breasts and have the ability to objectively determine if they want new ones.
-The patient who is fully aware and able to assess clearly is the perfect candidate.
+The Dallas patient who is fully aware and able to assess clearly is the perfect candidate.
 The patient must know what takes place during the surgery, as well as what the expected outcome will be.
 This procedure is not a fly-by-night rushed one; it is a calculated surgery that addresses breast needs.

 The entire goal of breast reconstruction surgery is to either restore one or both of the breasts to their normal appearance, shape, or size after a mastectomy, lumpectomy, or other significant trauma has been experienced.
 The procedure often involves multiple surgeries that are performed in stages that begin with a mastectomy.
 Most surgeons will either utilize implant-based reconstruction or flap reconstruction, depending on the desires of the patient.

-Are you considering breast reconstruction surgery?
-If so, you might wonder about the potential cost of the surgery.
+Dallas patients considering breast reconstruction surgery might wonder about the potential cost of the surgery.
 In general, this type of surgery can cost anywhere between $25,000 and $60,000.
 With that being said, the average cost is reported to be around $16,000.

 The cost of your surgery will vary based on a few different factors.
 Your location, for example, will impact the cost.
 Your specific surgeon and the complexity of the procedure will both also affect your surgery’s cost.

 There are several different types of reconstructive breast surgery.
 The type you choose will depend entirely on your specific needs.
 For example, your surgeon may decide to use tissue from other parts of your body, such as your thighs, buttocks, back, or midsection.
 This is referred to as flap reconstruction.
 Another common type of breast reconstruction makes use of an implant.
 Nipple reconstruction is another type — typically, the surgeon will conduct a nipple reconstruction a few months after the breast reconstruction.
 You may also decide to enhance your natural breasts.